fkie-cad/amides/README.md

 ## Running Experiments

-The `amides` package comes with a bash script named `experiments.sh` which is located in the package root folder.
-Executing the script from the package root folder will use the SOCBED and Sigma rule data in `data` and carry out the same four experiments that stating the major claims of the corresponding [research paper](#documentation).
+The `amides` package comes with a bash script named `experiments.sh`, which is located in the package root folder.
+Executing the script from the package root folder will use the SOCBED and Sigma rule data in `data` and carry out the four experiments that we performed to evaluate the major claims of the corresponding [research paper](#documentation).
 Each of the experiments is described in more detail below.

-Since the benign datasets in this repository are generated using SOCBED, and not taken from the same enterprise network as in the research paper, the generated experiment results will look different.
+Since the benign datasets in this repository are generated using SOCBED and not taken from the same enterprise network as in the research paper, the generated experiment results will look different.
 Hence, we provide the additional document `Paper Supplement.pdf` that shows the correct output that is to be expected when using the SOCBED datasets.
-Due to responsible disclosure, most of the evasions are not available in this repository.
+Due to ethical concerns, most of the evasions are not available in this repository.
 Thus, the results produced with the small amount of evasions in this repository are different again.

 ### Classification Performance

-This experiment compares AMIDES's misuse component classification performance to the benchmark approach that learns from matches (attack events) instead of the Sigma rule filters.
+This experiment compares AMIDES' misuse classification performance to the benchmark approach that learns from matches (i.e., attack events matching SIEM rules) instead of the Sigma rule filters.
 This experiment can be carried out alone  by executing `classification.sh` from the package root folder, either using your local installation or the environment container.
 A look into the script file reveals the scripts and configuration files used for this experiment.

-When finished, the file `figure_3_c1_c2_misuse_classification.pdf` showing precision, recall, f1-score, and mcc for the threshold range from 0 to 1 is located in the `amides/plots/process_creation` folder.
+When finished, the file `figure_3_c1_c2_misuse_classification.pdf` (showing precision, recall, F1 score, and MCC for the threshold range from 0 to 1) is located in the `amides/plots/process_creation` folder.

 ### Rule Attribution